Keeley Kustermann

 Keeley Kustermann (born 17 April 2004) is an Australian rules footballer who plays for the Adelaide Football Club in the AFL Women's (AFLW).
-A versatile utility, she was recruited from West Adelaide Football Club in the SANFL Women's League and was selected by Adelaide with pick No. 40 in the 2022 AFL Women's draft.
+She was recruited from West Adelaide Football Club in the SANFL Women's League and was selected by Adelaide with pick no. 40 in the 2022 AFL Women's draft.

 Early life and junior career

-Kustermann grew up in South Australia and displayed notable athleticism as an 800-metre runner before focusing on football.
-She began playing Aussie rules at Mitchell Park Football Club and progressed through the Goodwood Saints Football Club in the Adelaide Footy League.
-She eventually played for in the SANFLW.
+Kustermann began her footballing journey at Mitchell Park Football Club and later the Goodwood Saints Football Club in the Adelaide Footy League.
+She eventually played for in the SANFL Women's League.
+She debuted in the SANFLW as a teenager, initially playing as a defender and a midfielder.
+Kustermann's background as an 800m runner assisted her sprinting capabilities in football.

-Kustermann debuted in the SANFL Women's League as a teenager, initially playing off half-back before adding midfield roles to her game.
-She was known for her “clean by hand” play, strong decision-making, and versatility.
+She is a graduate of 's Next Generation Academy program, and joined the AFLW Academy in 2022.

 In 2022, Kustermann captained South Australia’s under-18 team to an unbeaten haul in the AFLW Under-18 Championships, earning a place in the All-Australian side.
 She also featured strongly in the SANFLW for West Adelaide and earned selection in the SANFLW Team of the Year.

 AFLW career

-Adelaide selected Kustermann with pick No. 40 in the 2022 draft.
-She made her AFLW debut for the Crows in round 7 of season 7, and by the end of the 2024 season had accumulated 12 AFLW matches.
+Adelaide selected Kustermann with pick no. 40 in the 2022 draft.
+She made her AFLW debut for the Crows in round 7 of season 7.

-Playing style

-A former state-level 800 m runner, Kustermann brings endurance and athleticism to her game.
-She is effective across half-back, as a winger, and through the midfield, valued for her “penetrating kick,” versatility, and ball use under pressure.

-Personal life

-Kustermann is the youngest of four siblings and enjoys holidaying at Marion Bay, South Australia.
-She is a long-distance running enthusiast and said her dream job would be to be a firefighter.